project-alice-assistant/ProjectAliceSkills/PublishedModules/Psychokiller1888/Wikipedia/README.md

 ### Description
 Allows one to find informations about a topic on wikipedia

-- Version: 1.2
+- Version: 1.3
 - Author: Psychokiller1888
-- Maintainers: N/A
+- Maintainers: Jierka
 - Alice minimum version: N/A
 - Conditions:
   - en
+  - fr
 - Requirements: wikipedia